HAYAT NAZER

 Career:

-Worked with the United Nations until she quite her job to become a fulltime artist
+Worked with the United Nations until she quit her job to become a full-time artist

 Highlights: